 I love making crostini with multigrain loaf of bread, although ciabatta, pumpernickel or French would work well too.
 The aioli sauce is a few simple ingredients and makes a great pairing for the beef.
 I sometimes add a small drizzle of balsamic vinegar glaze, but that’s optional.
 To be honest, I really just love how it gives the crostinis a bit of extra dazzle.

 These little appetizers are pretty to serve and very popular.
 The other kook and I got our SousVide Supreme from Cedarlane Culinary if you want to check it out.
-And take a look at the other sous vide beef recipes posted below
+Here are a few other make ahead appetizers to serve along with the beef crostini.

 - Use leftover roast beef/steak or buy it at the store.